mrazomej/AutoEncoderToolkit.jl/docs/src/index.md

-# AutoEncode.jl
+# AutoEncoderToolkit.jl

-Welcome to the `AutoEncode.jl` documentation.
+Welcome to the `AutoEncoderToolkit.jl` documentation.
 This package provides a simple interface for training and using [Flux.jl](https://fluxml.ai)-based autoencoders and variational autoencoders in Julia.

 ## Installation

-You can install `AutoEncode.jl` using the Julia package manager.
+You can install `AutoEncoderToolkit.jl` using the Julia package manager.
 From the Julia REPL, type `]` to enter the Pkg REPL mode and run:

 ```julia-repl